Mass in B minor structure: History and parody

 Bach expanded the Missa of 1733 to a Missa tota from 1748 to 1749, near the end of his life.
 In these last years, he added three choral movements for the Credo: its opening Credo in unum Deum, Confiteor and Et incarnatus est. The Sanctus was originally an individual movement composed for Christmas 1724 in Leipzig.

 Most other movements of the mass are parodies of music from earlier cantatas, dating back as far as 1714.
 Wenk points out that Bach often used parody to "bring a composition to a higher level of perfection".
 The original musical sources of several movements are known, for others they are lost but the score shows that they are copied and reworked.
 Bach selected movements that carried a similar expression and affekt.
 For example, Gratias agimus tibi (We give you thanks) is based on Wir danken dir, Gott, wir danken dir (We thank you, God, we thank you) and the Crucifixus (Crucified) is based on the general lamenting about the situation of the faithful Christian, Weinen, Klagen, Sorgen, Zagen (Weeping, lamenting, worrying, fearing) which Bach had composed already in 1714 as one of his first cantatas for the court of Weimar.

-Bach quoted Gregorian chant twice, in the Credo as a theme and in the Confiteor as a cantus firmus embedded in complex polyphony.
+Bach quoted Gregorian chant in two of the newly composed movements, in the Credo as a theme of a 7-part fugue, and in the Confiteor as a cantus firmus embedded in complex polyphony, once as a canon.